LBO Transactions in Bankruptcy: Fraudulent Transfer Issues for Lenders, Equity Purchasers, Shareholders

 The panel will review these and other crucial issues:

-- What factors are critical in courts’ analysis of whether an LBO is avoidable in bankruptcy?
+- What factors are critical in a court’s analysis of whether an LBO is avoidable as a fraudulent conveyance?

-- What are the limitations on protections for shareholders in LBO deals?
+- What are the safe harbors for LBO participants?

 - What steps can sellers and PE firms take to mitigate avoidance risks?